dkebler/landingpage-guide/content/sections/startup.md

 link_text = "Startup"
 +++

 **YEA!** If you completed successfully the installation section you are ready to start editing **YOUR** own landing page.
-You'll going find easy to edit an existing landing page than to start your own from scratch.
+You'll going find easy to edit an existing landing page then to start your own from scratch.
 That's why you'll be using the starter site's files.

 ### What's Important